buildingSMART/IFC4.3.x-development/docs/properties/c/ConditionReplacementLevel.md

 ConditionReplacementLevel
 =========================

-Condition that will trigger a replacement process
+Condition that will trigger a replacement process.